-C. Completion Schedule
+Completion Schedule

 We will complete beam tests on the half-system shortly.
-We have to demonstrate the emittance and energy at the positron target location.

-The uniform field solenoid will be tested as a subsystem.
-The system will then be ready for shipment.
-We plan to use 10-12 sea vans to ship via boat sometime in July.
-Assembly and commissioning in Italy will take place this fall.
+The uniform field solenoid is being assembled and when the system is ready for shipment we plan to use 10-12 sea vans to ship via ship in September 94.
+Assembly and commissioning in Italy will take place this fall through next spring.

-D. Conclusion
+Conclusion

 The DA Φ NE accelerator is under construction at Titan Beta.
-It is proceeding on schedule and is expected to be delivered in 1994.
+It is expected to be delivered in 1994 and commissioned in the Spring of 1995.